 - Fibrosis, e.g. chronic cholecystitis can lead to fibrosis of the gall bladder wall.

 - Atrophy, e.g. atrophy of gastric mucosa in gastritis.

 - Stimulation of immune response, e.g. local and systemic immune effects of rheumatoid arthritis.

 Clinical Relevance – Pulmonary Tuberculosis

 Tuberculosis (TB) is an infection typically caused by mycobacterium tuberculosis.
 It normally affects the lungs.
 However, TB can infect other areas of the body.
 Most cases are asymptomatic, so-called latent TB.
 Nevertheless, around 10% of latent infections will progress to active disease.
 Common symptoms of active pulmonary TB include:

 - Night sweats

 - Weight loss

 Diagnosis of active TB is based on chest X-ray and Ziehl-Neelsen staining of sputum (as mycobacteria do not grow on other stains).
-Latent TB can be identified using a tuberculin skin test.
+Tuberculin skin test identifies latent TB.

 Treatment is complex and long-term.
 Patients take a combination of Rifampicin, Isoniazid, pyrazinamide and ethambutol for the first 2 months then continue on rifampicin and isoniazid for the following 4 months.